trev33b/dice-tooltip2/README.md

 A [FoundryVTT](http://foundryvtt.com/) module that shows dice and bonus information when hovering over an item/spell/ability/skills/etc. in an actor sheet.

+<b>Version 2.40 is compatible with FoundryVTT 10 and is NOT compatible with FoundryVTT 9.<br>Use 2.3.1 if you still want to use this module with FoundryVTT 9.</b>

 <b>Only works with the D&D5E system 0.95 or later</b>

 This is useful for those who: